SalishSeaCast/docs/work_env/sphinx_docs.rst

 to build the docs.
 You will be notified of any syntax or consistency errors.
-The HTML pages produced byt the :command:`make html` command are stored in the :file:`_build/html/` subdirectory and you can use your browser to open the :file:`index.html` file in that directory to preview them.
+The HTML pages produced by the :command:`make html` command are stored in the :file:`_build/html/` subdirectory and you can use your browser to open the :file:`index.html` file in that directory to preview them.
 You can keep a browser tab open to the rendered docs and refresh after each build to see updates.

 .. note::